Gradient Descent Algorithm in Machine Learning

 What is an Optimization Algorithm in Machine Learning?

 An optimization algorithm in machine learning is a method for finding the set of parameters that minimize a cost function.
-Such algorithms help machines to efficiently search for the optimal parameters by updating to parameters in each iteration based on the gradient of the cost function with respect to the parameters.
+Such algorithms help machines to efficiently search for the optimal parameters by updating to parameters in each iteration based on the gradient of the cost function concerning the parameters.
 So optimization algorithms will guide our machines to take sensible steps (not always random) and speed up finding optimal values of parameters.

-To understand this optimization thoroughly, let's first define one cost problem with respect to the parameters and then understand the optimization steps.
+To understand this optimization thoroughly, let's first define one cost function concerning the parameters and then understand the optimization steps.

 Cost function and objective